-Today, 15-year-old Michela is busy riding her scooter, sewing dresses for students in South America and baking chocolate chess pies.
-She’s currently a sophomore at Incarnate Word Academy, where she holds an impressive 4.6 GPA.
-Michela plans to attend Rice University and become a computational engineer.
+Today, Michela is busy riding her scooter, sewing dresses for students in South America and baking chocolate chess pies.
+After finishing her high school classes at Incarnate Word Academy, Michela plans to attend Rice University and become a computational engineer.

 No matter how hard it seems in the moment, it is possible.
 It may seem scary at first, but if you are going through this, you are brave.